 Unity Android provides scripting APIs to access various input data and settings.
 You can find out more about the available classes on the Android scripting page.

 Unity Android allows you to call custom functions written in C/C++ directly from C# scripts (Java functions can be called indirectly).
-To find out how to make functions from native code accessible from Unity, visit the plugins page.
+To find out how to make functions from native code accessible from Unity, visit the Android plugins page.

 Unity includes support for occlusion culling which is a particularly valuable optimization on mobile platforms.
 More information can be found on the occlusion culling page.

 The splash screen displayed while the game launches can be customized - see this page for further details.

 There are many reasons why your application may crash or fail to work as you expected.
 Our Android troubleshooting guide will help you get to the bottom of bugs as quickly as possible.
 If, after consulting the guide, you suspect the problem is internal to Unity then you should file a bug report - see this page for details on how to do this.

 Although Unity Android does support DXT/PVRTC/ATC textures, Unity will decompress the textures into RGB(A) format at runtime if those compression methods are not supported by the particular device in use.
 This could have an impact on the GPU rendering speed and it is recommended to use the ETC format instead.
 ETC is the de facto standard compression format on Android, and should be supported on all post 2.0 devices.
 However, ETC does not support an alpha channel and RGBA 16-bit will sometimes be the best trade-off between size, quality and rendering speed where alpha is required.

 It is also possible to create separate android distribution archives (.apk) for each of the DXT/PVRTC/ATC formats, and let the Android Market's filtering system select the correct archives for different devices (see Publishing Builds for Android).